dwrolvink/dcmdb-web/docs/theoretical_design.md

 In this case, the department would be a **property** of the car.
 The car is then at the same time a **member** of the department.

+A computer can have any member too.
+In this case it's hard to imagine a good case, but any case where you'd at a computer as a property: in that case that object will show up as a member of that computer.

 ## Linked-objects
 A car insurance is a different case.
 You can have the insurance type be global, but any actual car insurance will allways apply to a car, and one car only. *(At least in the case of private insurances)*.
 In our lingo, a car insurance is thus a **linked-object**,